Welcome & Overview

 You can go to these places at off-peak hours when there are fewer people.

 Avoid taking public transportation (such as a train or bus) for at least 3 months after your transplant.
 We understand you may need to take a taxi, car service, or other transportation (such as Access-a-Ride) to return for follow-up visits.
-We recommended that you wear a mask and gloves when traveling by this means.
+We recommended that you wear a mask when traveling by this means.

 You can swim in the ocean after you regain your strength and are more active.
 Pay attention to alerts from the local health department.
 You can also swim in a private pool that isn’t crowded.
 Make sure the pool is chlorinated.